DreamingInBinary/Swiftjective-C/_posts/2020-12-03-A-New-Home-For-Spend-Stack.md

 I adore this app, though.
 I would never, ever give it away.
 My name is on it, and I think that really means something.
 So I did my due diligence beforehand.
 I talked with close friends who had been through this, I found out what Spend Stack’s fair market value was and reached out to a few folks to get an idea of what I was in for.

-> Sidebar.
-So I talk about being a best in class app quite a bit.
+{% include prettyBlockquote.html text="So I talk about being a best in class app quite a bit.
 And from a monetization standpoint, that literally paid off.
 Spend Stack was worth more than other apps with similar numbers due to its quality, and I was really proud of that.
 That's not me talking either, that's from a valuation from a third party and from getting the same feedback from suitors.
 So, work towards that mark!
-I know I always will with whatever I make.
+I know I always will with whatever I make." %}

 After a few weeks of this, I ended up with some clarity.
 I felt great, but only about one option.
 I don’t know if this is how things always work, but once I put a few feelers out some offers started cropping up.
 The dealings weren't ever made public and the whole thing was behind closed doors.